thtang/CheXNet-with-localization/README.md

 *黃晴 (R06922014), 王思傑 (R06922019), 曹爗文 (R06922022), 傅敏桓 (R06922030), 湯忠憲 (R06946003)*
 ## Weakly supervised localization :
-In this task, we have to plot bounding boxs for each disease finding in a single chest X-ray without goundtruth (X,Y,width,height) in training set.
+In this task, we have to plot bounding boxs for each disease finding in a single chest X-ray without goundtruth (X, Y, width, height) in training set.
 The workflow is shown below:
 ### Workflow :
 ![Alt Text](https://github.com/thtang/CheXNet-with-localization/blob/master/output/process_flow.png)
 1) Predict findings